dero-community/dero-xswd-api/README.md

 # Roadmap

 - [x] base protocol
-- [ ] fallback to public daemon if connection failed (by default, can be disabled)
+- [x] fallback to public daemon if connection failed (by default, can be disabled)
+- [ ] implement new node GetSC methods